Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Experiment

 \subsection{Experimental design}

-The experiment follows a mixed design with two independent variables:~\textit{group type}~(ad hoc pairs, individuals, and nominal pairs), and \textit{task instance complexity}.
-Dependent variables are: 1)~accuracy, 2)~completion time, and 3)~weighted workload ratings from NASA-TLX~\cite{hart1986nasa} as a measure of cognitive load~\cite{kosch2023survey, schneider2021can}.
+The experiment follows a mixed design with two independent variables:~\textit{group type}~(ad hoc pairs, individuals, and nominal pairs), and \textit{task instance complexity}, and three dependent variables:~accuracy~(percentage), completion time~(seconds), and weighted workload ratings from NASA-TLX~\cite{hart1986nasa}~\mbox{(0--100).} We remark that NASA-TLX is predominantly used to measure subjective cognitive workload in HCI~\cite{kosch2023survey}.
+NASA-TLX, however, has a broader scope and its dimensions are often analyzed separately; we report these in our Suppl.~Mat.~\cite[Fig.~S35]{darus-4231_2024}.